BriffaWay – Cease and Desist: Maybe if you ask me nicely – Part II

 We are often asked to advise on cease and desists letter received from brand owners.
-As discussed in our blog, Cease and Desist: Maybe if you ask me nicely of 8 November, cease and desist letters can come in all shapes and sizes.
+As discussed in our blog, Cease and Desist: Maybe if you ask me nicely, cease and desist letters can come in all shapes and sizes.

 However for those not accustomed to receiving these letters, most have the effect of coming across as very threatening.
 They often warn of serious consequences for failing to agree a set of terms which the writer of the letter is demanding in order to resolve the matter without them taking further action.
 In short the receipt of such a letter often comes as a shock.